Husqvik/SQLPad/README.md

 		</StartupScript>
 		<RemoteTraceDirectory>\\coresrv01\c$\Oracle\diag\rdbms\orcl\orcl\trace</RemoteTraceDirectory>
 	</OracleConfiguration>

+StartupScript - optional initialization script executed when connection to database is established

+RemoteTraceDirectory - remote database trace directory; enables access to remote trace files from SQL Pad

 TargetTable - table name used for EXPLAIN PLAN function; table is not created automatically and must be created manually using script: